egladman/minutemen/README.md

 ## How this project came to be

 I began work on *minutemen* when I offered to host a small modded minecraft server for some friends and I. I was unimpressed with the current opensource offerings I found online so I decided to build my own.
 Most of the scripts/tutorials I found on forums/blogs either went against Linux best practices or went as far as suggesting `screen` in lieu of a named pipe and proper init system.
-I found these solutions to be unexceptable.
+I found these solutions to be unacceptable.

 ## Features